Am I on the right track?

 Regarding the parts that didn’t go so well, you must do a full analysis and review.
 What happened?
 What were the struggles and main obstacles?
 You need to be very honest here and open to this self-inflicted investigation.
 Ask the hard questions and give honest answers.

 Your goal is not to move on into the next year and just re-set the same goals.
 Your aim here is to identify the problems.
 If those problems prevented your success in year one, they would also show up in year two, then three, then twenty.
 The world is only getting more volatile, uncertain, and chaotic.
 As you get older, as your family gets older, things become more complex.

 Just crossing into a new year doesn’t make things easier.
 Instead, you need to put in the work and uncover the root causes.
-You need to work on them deliberately, and chip away at those impediments.
-The annual review is a critical tool in your arsenal, because your year contains a lot of information.
+You need to work on them deliberately and chip away at those impediments.
+An annual review is a critical tool in your arsenal because your year contains a lot of information.

 The Annual Review Exercise

 Although there will be some time from now until you’ll need to do your first quarterly and annual reviews, I recommend you download your forms now and keep them together with the Yearly Plan.
 After you do that, keep going.
 Your next stop is the Monthly Plan.